-We’re looking for aspiring artists to join our community who have the talent to succeed in the VFX, Games or Animation industry, and we know the best way to judge this is by looking at your portfolio, not just a set of academic grades.
+We’re looking for aspiring artists to join our community who have the talent to succeed in the creative industries.
+We know the best way to judge this is by looking at your portfolio, not just a set of grades.

 We don’t mind what sort of portfolio it is (drawing, painting, digital art, website, video, photography, software, sculpture, etc.).

 The process is more important than the finished item: what were you aiming to achieve, how did you go about that, how successful do you think it was?

 We want an insight into the way you think creatively (influences, problem-solving, etc.).
 What is important is that it’s something you’re passionate about and you’re pleased with it, so don’t just put things in that you think we want to see.
 We want to understand what you were trying to achieve and how you got there.

 No, you just need a portfolio of creative work to show our tutors after you apply.

 You don't need any prior knowledge of particular software but it helps if you are used to working on computers.
 It's more important that you have creative talent and a passion for the industry – we can teach you the rest.